-Our core, theme-based program, uses the “Check & Double Check” Phonics Program, “Bible Truths” Christian Education Program, and “Math K5” Math Program.
+Our core, theme-based program, uses the “Beginning” Phonics and Reading Program, “Bible Truths” Christian Education Program, “Math K5” Math Program, and Tree House Handwriting Workbook.
 The curriculum equally offers both formal and informal learning opportunities using Academic and Open Court Centres, individual enrichment in all academic areas, as well as in Science & Social Studies, Christian Education, French, Music, Art, and Physical Education.

 Senior Kindergarten students participate in various on-site workshops, school trips, chapels, school-based activities, and a formal graduation ceremony.
-Our students also carry out special concert performances during Christmas and Spring (December and May).
+Our students also carry out special concert performances and participate in a grand graduation celebration in June.

 Welcome to Grade 1

 Grade 1 is a very exciting year at Brampton Christian School.
 Some students come into Grade 1 knowing how to read while others learn how to read during their year in Grade 1.
 Reading is the doorway to learning so is the main focus at the beginning of Grade 1.
 Students read every day at school and every night at home.
 Below are the subjects taught in Grade 1, along with a list of skills learned in each subject and the topics covered in the Grade 1 Curriculum.
 We follow the Ontario Curriculum in all subject areas.